pengzhi1998/academic-kickstart/content/project/Flotherm/index.md

 +++

-This project simulated the dissipation of the based on **Flotherm**.
+This project simulated the dissipation of the computer case based on **Flotherm**.
 I explored the relationship between heat dissipation and spread, convection and radiation.
-Then, by optimizing the structure (the position of the elements, the number, thickness of fins, and the position of the fans), I kept the temperature of the monitored point below 70 and 87 degrees Celsius.
+Then, by optimizing the structure (the position of the elements, the number, thickness of fins, and the position of the fans), I kept the temperature of the monitored points below 70 and 87 degrees Celsius.
 <br>
+Meanwhile, I added a wind deflector which could help keep the temperature under 90 degrees Celsius even the frequency of the big fan was limited. <br>
-The report (Chinese version) for this project is [here](./flotherm.pdf).
+The report (Chinese version) for this project is [here](./Computer Case Dissipation.pdf).